flapjack/omnibus-flapjack/README.md

 ## Vagrant-based Virtualized Build Lab

-Every Omnibus project ships will a project-specific [Berksfile](http://berkshelf.com/) and [Vagrantfile](http://www.vagrantup.com/) that will allow you to build your projects on the following platforms:
+This Omnibus project ships will a project-specific [Berksfile](http://berkshelf.com/) and [Vagrantfile](http://www.vagrantup.com/) that will allow you to build your projects on various platforms, including:

 * CentOS 5 64-bit
 * CentOS 6 64-bit